Field Placement FAQ

 A: If you are reading this then your learning has already begun!
 You can expect to be contacted by your field coordinator in the middle of the semester before you are scheduled to start your field placement.
 When you are contacted you will be able to schedule an individual appointment to discuss your preferences.

-A: You will be asked to complete a Field Practicum Application and bring a copy of your resume to the appointment.
+A: You will be asked to complete a Field Practicum Application and upload a copy of your resume into the IPT Data System prior to the appointment.
 You should also be prepared to discuss your learning needs, your social work skills and previous experience, your field placement interests, and your eventual career goals.
-You will be asked to identify your top three (3) areas of interest, so be prepared!
+You will be asked to identify your top five (5) areas of interest, so be prepared!

 A: Following your field placement interview, your field coordinator will select agencies that are a good match for your skills and learning needs and make contact with the agencies to see if they can take a student.
 Once it is confirmed that the agency is willing to interview the student you will be contacted and instructed on what to do next.
 Students are not allowed to contact agency's directly to arrange field placements